JTok/unraid-vmbackup/README.md

   - be sure to set enabled = "1" to ensure that the script will run.

+  - to enable the script while parity check is running change line 4 from "noParity=true" to "noParity=false"

 - Choose a schedule in the CA User Scripts plugin.

 ### Script options